dentadelta/123/README.md

 # To train the model from a commandline, follow the following instructions:
-1. Make sure your computer installed all prequisite library such as: transformers, nlp, pyarrows (version 0.17), ipywidgets...
+1. Make sure your computer installed all prequisite library such as: transformers, nlp, pyarrow (version 0.17), ipywidgets...
 2. Run the following command from your terminal:

 ## To teach the model: